duncanthrax/scream/README.md

 see below).
 Delay is minimal, since all processing is done on kernel level.
 There is no userspace portion.

 The multicast target address and port is "239.255.77.77:4010".
-The audio is a raw PCM stream, always with two channels (stereo).
+The audio is a raw PCM stream.
 The default sampling rate and size can be set as the "Default format" in the driver "Advanced" property page.
+The default speaker/channel configuration can be set on the "Configure" dialog of the Scream sound device.

 Data is transferred in UDP frames with a payload size of max.
-1154 bytes, consisting of 2 bytes header and 1152 bytes PCM data.
+1157 bytes, consisting of 5 bytes header and 1152 bytes PCM data.
-The latter number is divisible by 4, 6 and 8, so a full number of samples for both channels will always fit into a packet.
+The latter number is divisible by 4, 6 and 8, so a full number of samples for all channels will always fit into a packet.
 The first header byte denotes the sampling rate.
 Bit 7 specifies the base rate: 0 for 48kHz, 1 for 44,1kHz.
 Other bits specify the multiplier for the base rate.
 The second header byte denotes the sampling width, in bits.
-No magic necessary there.
+The third header byte denotes the number of channels being transferred.
+The fourth and fifth header bytes make up the DWORD dwChannelMask from Microsofts WAVEFORMATEXTENSIBLE structure, describing the mapping of channels to speaker positions.

 Receivers simply need to read the stream off the network and stuff it into a local audio sink.
 The receiver system's kernel